hermonochy/Rescueland/The Planet File.md

 Atmospere: N/a

-General: While not technicaly part of the Rescueland Empire, this planet made solely of computers has remained a close ally of them scince 14 ADOTR.
+General: While not technicaly part of the Rescueland Empire, this planet made solely of a Conductium core and sentient electricity has remained a close ally of them scince 14 ADOTR.